The NSW Government is committed to delivering more well-located and affordable homes near transport, amenities and jobs.

 An Explanation of Intended Effect (EIE) outlining the proposed changes was on exhibition for public feedback between 9 July and 23 August 2024.

-Feedback from the exhibition has been taken into consideration and the changes which will be implemented in the TOD Accelerated Precincts include:
+Feedback from the exhibition was taken into consideration and the changes implemented in the TOD Accelerated Precincts include:

 To see the final changes visit the NSW Planning Portal.